playcanvas/developer.playcanvas.com/README.md

 ## Testing

-To scan the generated HTML files in the `build` folder, run:
+To validate the generated HTML files in the `build` folder, run:

     npm run test:html